Murder of Suzanne Capper: Background

 Suzanne Jane Capper, described as "a gentle and easily influenced girl," had been babysat by Jean Powell since she was six years old.
-In 1990 she had spent time in the care of the local authority after her mother, Elizabeth Capper, and her stepfather separated, after which Capper and her older sister, Michelle, stayed with their stepfather.
-Around this time Capper began to be truant from Moston Brook High School, and her attendance during the final two years of schooling was described as "erratic".
-She increasingly spent her time at Powell's house.
+In 1990 she had spent time in the care of the local authority after her mother, Elizabeth Capper, and her stepfather separated, after which Suzanne and her older sister, Michelle, stayed with their stepfather.
+Around this time Suzanne began to be truant from Moston Brook High School, and her attendance during the final two years of schooling was described as "erratic".
+She increasingly spent her time at Jean Powell's house.

-Powell lived at 97 Langworthy Road, Moston, a small Victorian terraced house, where she also dealt drugs and was involved with the handling of stolen motor vehicles.
-Michelle had briefly lived with Powell, but moved out in August 1992 because she did not like the "evil new friends" Powell was associating with, particularly Bernadette McNeilly, who had recently moved in three doors away at number 91.
-McNeilly, who had three children, subsequently moved in with Powell and her three children, where the two shared a bed in the downstairs dining room because the bedrooms were "full of children."
-Capper continued to stay regularly even though Powell and McNeilly frequently bullied her.
+Jean Powell lived at 97 Langworthy Road, Moston, a small Victorian terraced house, where she also dealt drugs and was involved in handling stolen cars.
+Michelle Capper had briefly lived with Jean Powell, but moved out in August 1992 because she did not like the "evil new friends" Powell was associating with, particularly Bernadette McNeilly, who had recently moved in three doors away at number 91.
+Bernadette, who had three children, subsequently moved in with Jean and her three children, where the two shared a bed in the downstairs dining room because the bedrooms were "full of children."
+Suzanne continued to stay regularly even though Jean and Bernadette frequently bullied her.
 Her sister said: "It was not that she was scared of them, it's just that she would do anything for them.
 She pampered their every whim."

-Powell was separated from her husband Glyn, although the two remained friendly and he would visit regularly from his nearby home.
-McNeilly's boyfriend, 16-year-old Anthony Dudson, was also having a sexual relationship with Powell.
-Powell was also sexually involved with Jeffrey Leigh, a regular visitor to the house as a purchaser of amphetamines.
-Another frequent visitor to the house was Powell's younger brother, Clifford Pook.
+Jean Powell was separated from her husband Glyn, although the two remained friendly and he would visit regularly from his nearby home.
+Bernadette McNeilly's boyfriend, 16-year-old Anthony Dudson, was also having a sexual relationship with Jean.
+Jean was also sexually involved with Jeffrey Leigh, a regular visitor to the house as a purchaser of amphetamines.
+Another frequent visitor to the house was Jean's younger brother, Clifford Pook.